Gul Hassan Khan: Later life and death

-Afterwards, Khan started a carpet business and lived a quiet life, residing in two rooms of the GHQ's Artillery Mess.
-Its noted that he had not acquired wealth unlike other generals of the army.
+Afterwards, Gul Hassan started a carpet business and lived a quiet life, residing in two rooms of the Artillery Mess at the General Headquarters.
 In his final years, he divided his time between Rawalpindi and Vienna, where his wife and their son lived.

 In a 1997 interview with Rediff, Gul Hassan responded to a question regarding Benazir Bhutto's assertion that her hawkish stance on India caused her to lose the election, stating: "Benazir talks rubbish.
 She is highly immature and so was her father.
 One American journalist, who was writing a book on Bhutto, came and asked me, "Everybody says that Bhutto was intelligent.
 Do you find him intelligent?"
 I said, "If he was intelligent, he would have been alive today."
 Who says Benazir was harsh on India?"

 Gul Hassan Khan died on 10 October 1999 and was buried in Pabbi in Nowshera District (Main town of Chirrat Cant, Chowki Mumriaz, Taroo Jaba, Akber Pura).
 Prior to his death, Gul Hassan had a small amount of money in his bank account and instructed that his burial cloth be brought with it.